reactioncommerce/reaction/README.md

 });

 async function run() {
-  const plugins = await ReactionAPICore.importPluginsJSONFile("./plugins.json", {
-    // An optional function that allows you to transform the list from the
+  // An optional function allows you to transform the list from the
   // JSON (add, swap, or remove plugins) before it attempts to load the
   // plugin modules.
-    transformPlugins(pluginList) {
+  const plugins = await importPluginsJSONFile("./plugins.json", (pluginList) => {
     pluginList.authorization = authorizationPlugin;

     return pluginList;
-    }
   });

   await api.registerPlugins(plugins);